 How it works: Our fiscal receivership program offers many benefits – here are some of the details:

-- Online donations via PayPal or direct credit card with an additional fee for PayPal or credit card processing
+- Online donations via PayPal or direct credit card (MC/VISA) with an additional fee for PayPal or credit card processing

 - Clear financial records available for project administrators as needed